 When to Ship Direct and When to Use a Middle Man

-Here’s when I recommend you to use a middleman when shipping to Amazon FBA:
+When to use a middleman when shipping to Amazon FBA:

-- It’s your first shipment from a Supplier, this way you can inspect it and also have an American based company prep/label it.
+- It’s your first shipment from a supplier, this way you can inspect it and also have an American based company prep/label it.

 - It’s your first time using FBA, this way you avoid making any errors resulting in your shipment being rejected and sent back to China.

 - It’s financially cheaper to use a middleman specifically due to the savings in having one consolidated shipment sent from China.

 When to Ship Directly from China to FBA: